vigneshsivapragasam/teemops/README.md

 * Services: Not released yet - manages updating of latest AMIs for EC2 actions.
 * Database schema: located in this repo under schema/

+# Docs
+Work in progress sits on Google Drive: http://bit.ly/tops-gdrive

+https://docs.teemops.com This is a Work in Progress and will be live Feb 2019

 # AWS Setup Explanation
 Teemops works using Cross Account IAM Role access which allows it to manage multiple resources in an unlimited number of AWS Accounts.